b3-exmo/b3-exmo.github.io/docs/Prophets/Restoration.md

 What would become the Orthodox Church was more or less forced to create an authoritative canon of the New Testament by the proliferation of other interpretations and books of scripture.
 Hence the council of Nicaea where these divisions and understandings were later canonized into the Scripture we have now

 Christ never set up his church.
 The apostles never set up an authoritative religious structure, what we know as Christianity was developed over a millennia of faith and doctrinal interpretations.

+&nbsp;

+Assuming there *was* a church during Jesus' ministry, is that what's being restored today?

+> *These are a few of the infallible signs of the true Church.
+But there are others. ==The Church of today must be of modern origin==.
+Does that surprise you? ==Not an ancient church, but of modern origin==.
+That is a vital sign of identification of the true church.*

+&mdash; *[Signs of the True Church](https://www.churchofjesuschrist.org/study/general-conference/1979/04/signs-of-the-true-church?lang=eng&id=p46#p46)*, Elder Mark E. Petersen, Council of the Twelve, General Conference 1979 April

+Hold on now, what?
+You follow that link and tell me if I missed some crucial piece of context.

+Elder Petersen has lots of other hot takes for your reading pleasure.
+He liked talking about [[Various Quotes#Mark E. Petersen|race in particular]].

+&nbsp;

 ### Parallels
 If we can't define what part of Christ's gospel is being restored, then what are we doing?